hellerve/blog/wip/Reading,_The_First_Year.md

 includes a fair amount of books that I felt I had to revisit, and not very many new ones.

-The bottom line is that the numbers are kind of embarassing.
-The only number that I find acceptable is the number of papers I read; the number of technical papers is acceptable for someone who is not part of academia in any sense of the word and the number of recreational papers I don’t really care about.
+The bottom line is that, for me, the numbers feel kind of embarassing.
+I’ve started approaching reading as a competition with myself—which is unhealthy, but yields good results—, and as far as I’m concerned, I’m losing.
+The only number that my OCD mind finds acceptable is the number of papers I read; the number of technical papers is pretty good for someone who is not part of academia in any sense of the word and the number of recreational papers I don’t really care about quantitatively.
 Both technical and non-technical books I need to read more of, though, especially those meant for recreation.<sup><a href="#1">1</a></sup>

 On the other hand, the nubers are kind of encouraging: I used to be an avid reader as a kid, and at one point just stopped, or at least that’s what it felt